 On the weekend of our Snowpocolypse (which didn’t materialize as powerfully as predicted), I attended an orientation session for my cross-cultural trip to Southeast Asia.
 While I was annoyed to be working on a weekend, it was a very fruitful occasion for meeting new people: at least 19 new faces.

 Most Interesting Person: On the last day of February, two friends and I walked to a new Chinese teahouse in our neighborhood.
 It was a surprising experience!
 Jars filled with teas and herbs lined the walls, and the young female owner told us about all of them.
 We thought that she would give us a cup of tea and leave us to enjoy it on our own, but instead she sat down with us and served us the entire time.
 We watched in amazement as she warmed our tiny cups, gracefully pouring water onto her wooden tea box.
 To our surprise, she made herself the focus of the conversation and she told us quite a lot about herself.
-Her name is Tanya and she’s a young immigrant from China.
+Shes a young immigrant from China.
 She opened her tea house a year ago.
 She had such a sad, wistful expression on her face when she asked how my friends and I know each other.
 She told us that she misses her girlfriends in China, and that on a Saturday there they would spend all day shopping.
 After she expressed how homesick she was, she moved on to some very strong thoughts on all kinds of matters.
 She hates Milan, Italy.
 She hates Denver too, but does like Colorado Springs.
 (This is my opinion on the essence of both cities too).
 She thinks we’re all too busy in America.
 She also told us about how she learned about strippers through a neighboring store that sells “stripper shoes,” and innocently asked us, “It’s normal in America for people to not wear clothes, right?”
-We quickly corrected her.
-Anyway, homesick Tanya needs some friends.

 I think a lot about building intentional relationships: deeply investing in people’s lives, minds, and souls.
 As a good INFJ I think it’s pretty natural for me to see straight through to a person’s inner being and care about them.
 For the last several years I have tried hard to build these kinds of friendships with the people close to me, but this project makes me realize that I need to be intentional with the new people coming into my life as well.
 In church yesterday we heard one of our local young business owners talking about strategically building friendships with the people that we meet around town.
 He and his business partner have built a wonderful gathering space for the community and they are deeply investing in the lives of their staff members and in the lives of their customers.
 I started my 100 People in 100 Days project last year because I had just endured a bitter season of loss and simply needed to add some extra people into my social circle, and to have a challenge to pull me out of a dark place.
-Four hundred and twenty three days later, I am thinking about what it would mean intentionally invest in Tanya’s life in order to care for her inner self.
+Four hundred and twenty three days later, I am thinking about what it would mean intentionally invest in these new people’s lives.